 Instructions

-- Preheat your oven to 300 degrees Fahrenheit.
+- Preheat your oven to 300 degrees Fahrenheit (150 degrees Celsius).

 - Cut the parsnips, carrots, fennel, and red onion into bite-sized pieces.
-Trim the brussel sprouts stems.
+Trim the Brussels sprouts stems.
 If your sprouts are very large, cut them in half so they are closer to the size of the other vegetables.

-- Transfer all of the vegetables to a large bowl along with the whole garlic cloves.
+- Transfer all of the vegetables to a large bowl, along with the whole garlic cloves.
 Toss with the olive oil and white pepper.

-- Arrange the vegetables on a large rimmed baking sheet and cover with foil.
+- Arrange the vegetables on a large, rimmed baking sheet and cover with foil.